James W. Jackson Award for Excellence in Library Research in the Social Sciences

 Nominations must be made by a faculty member.
 Each faculty member may nominate one or two students by submitting their research paper(s).
 The deadline for submission will be announced during the Spring semester.

-The Library Committee will serve on the Jackson Award committee.
-Together with the Government Information Librarian and the Social Sciences Librarian, they will read the entries and determine a winner.
+Representatives from the Library Faculty Committee will serve on the Jackson Award Committee.
+Together with one of the Social Sciences Librarians, they will read the entries and determine a winner.
 For more information, please call Malorie Olivier at (804)289-8454.

-Edward Beach - 2013 James Jackson Award Winner
+Kate Lawrenz - 2014 James Jackson Award Winner

 George Modlin Book Award